Goodwill & Heedfulness

 So breath meditation and goodwill meditation help each other along.
 There are times when you need to develop goodwill in order to just be able to settle down with the breath, and other times where you need to work with the breath so the goodwill has a felt sense of well-being inside.
 So you practice these things together.
 If you find the breath meditation is getting dry, stop and remind yourself why you’re here.
 It’s for the sake of true happiness—not just your own true happiness, but also the happiness of others too.

 Back when I was in Thailand and going for alms round every morning, there were days when some really poor people would put food into my bowl.
-I’d come back, and the thought would really strike me: “Here I am, the beneficiary of a poor person’s generosity, I’ve got a lot to repay.”
-And so I would dedicate my practice to that person.
+I’d come back, and the thought would really strike me: “Here I am, the beneficiary of a poor person’s generosity.
+I’ve got a lot to repay.”
+So I’d dedicate my practice to that person.